 Black Pepper Beef is one of my favorite recipes in the cookbook as I love the combination of bell pepper and black pepper in Chinese stir-fries.
 These two ingredients, coupled with the right cut of beef—I like beef tenderloin, flank steak or flap meat—will often guarantee a successful dish.
 If you love the sweetness and slightly charred taste of caramelized onions, stir-fry the onions and bell peppers slightly longer before adding the beef to the stir-fry.
 You will be rewarded with a richer flavored Black Pepper Beef.
 Enjoy! ~ Bee

-Ingredients:8 oz (250 g) beef tenderloin, flank steak or flap meat, cut into pieces
+Ingredients:8 oz (250 g) beef tenderloin, flank steak or flap meat, thinly sliced

 1 clove garlic, minced